 What is a PBX Phone System?

-PBX is an initialism for Private Branch Exchange.
-A PBX phone system is a private telephone network that is used by an organization or a company.
-The PBX office phone system can be used for internal phone calls (calls made within the company/organization) as well as external phone calls (calls made outside the company/organization).
-This is done using voice over IP technology.
-Using a PBX system, users are able to connect more phones than a traditional phone line would allow.
-It also allows for call transfers, recordings, call queues and other additional features.
+PBX stands for Private Branch Exchange.
+So, a PBX is a business phone system is a private telephone network that a company puts to use.
+The PBX office phone system makes internal phone calls within the company, as well as external phone calls outside of the organization.
+PBX phones use Voice over IP technology.
+With a PBX system, users can have more phones connected than a traditional phone line would allow.
+It also lets you perform call transfers, recordings, call queues, and other additional features.
 PBX will answer and route the calls to the appropriate person.
 Each employee can have assigned permissions and unique individualized features to their phone system.

 Benefits of a Telecom System

 For the most part, whether it is for residential or business phones, our utilities concierge service reps are strongly motivated by cost and efficiency.
 VoIP services are one way to support these two things.
 How it is beneficial: